patupar/sofia-lez-counterfactual/docs/seminar_methodology.md

 ### 4.3 Model tuning and validation

 Validation uses blocked time periods rather than a random split of individual sensor-days.
 This prevents neighbouring dates from appearing in both training and validation data.
 Tuning compares candidate values for the number of trees, maximum tree depth, number of candidate features and minimum leaf size.

+**Note:** Spatial hold-out validation has been omitted for the methodology at this point.
+The model predicts later observations at the same stable sensor locations rather than at previously unseen locations.

 Mean absolute error (MAE) is the primary validation measure.
 Root mean squared error (RMSE) shows sensitivity to large errors, and the coefficient of determination (R²) describes the